 If a contractor is operating his or her business through an intermediary (such as a limited company / personal service company) but for that intermediary they would be an employee, then IR35 kicks in.

 - Public sector: if the contract is in the public sector it’s up to the client to determine whether IR35 applies.
-If it does, then the contractor will need to be put onto the payroll and tax and NI will be deducted from their pay.
+If it does, then the contractor will need to the correct deductions for tax and National Insurance contributions will need to be made and remitted directly to HMRC on behalf of the worker.

 - Private sector: currently in this sector the rules state that the intermediary will need to make extra payment to cover the additional tax and NI that the HMRC would usually receive from an employee’s wages.
 However, from April it will now be down to the client to determine whether the contractor falls within IR35.
 Previously this was up to the worker’s personal service company.